Mod-Road-2-Canada/MR2C/src/lib/README.md

 		└📂 <b><em>Example_mod_folder</em></b>  ✔️
 			📑 <em>example.dfmod</em>    ✔️
 		📄 <em>example.json</em>         ✔️
-	🐴 DR2C MOD INSTALLER
+	🐴 MR2C
 </code></pre>

-Each mod should contains 2 files:
+Each mod should have at least these 2 files:
 - `📄 example.json` : Contains info for the mods.
 - `📄 example.dfmod` : Contains instructions for **MR2C** to install your mod.

-## `📄.json` file specifications
+## 2. `📄.json` file specifications
-The json file for your mod should be directly inside the `📁 mods` folder.<br/>
-This file will contains:
+The json file for your mod should be directly inside the `📁 mods` folder.
+This file will include the metadata **MR2C** needed for your mod:
 - "name": Name of your mod
 - "tag": The tag that **MR2C** will use to identify your mod.
-This need to be a unique value.<br/> 		Default is the name of this `📄.json` file to avoid conflict.
+Must be a unique value.
+Default value is the name of this `📄.json` file to avoid tag name conflict with other mods.
 - "path": Path to your `📄.dfmod` file (relative to the location of **MR2C**).
 - "version": Your mod version
--	"creator": Mod's creator(s)
+- "creator": The mod's creator(s)

-Example:
+Optionals:
+- "description": Short description for your mod.
+Recommended to be <160 characters.

+For example:
 ```json
 {
 	"name": "Head Swap Doctor Reveal",